Josh-E-S/pexip-infinity-gcp-terraform/README.md

 ### Features

-- Single management node deployment with configurable services
-- Multi-region transcoding node support
+- Multi-region transcoding node support by use of "pool" concept
-- Optional proxy node deployment
+- Optional proxy node deployment also by use of "pool" concept
 - Customizable instance configurations
-- Production-ready security settings
-- Fine-grained service access control
-- Comprehensive documentation
+- Flexible image management:
+  - Use existing images from your GCP bucket
+  - Automatically upload and create images from local files

 ## Repository Structure